 Recycle Responsibly!

-An estimated 120 billion beauty packages are made each year– most of them from virgin plastic, and most of them ending up in the landfill2.
+An estimated 120 billion beauty packages are made each year1 – most of them from virgin plastic, and most of them ending up in the landfill2.
 It's our responsibility as businesses & consumers to do better.
 You can now handle those hard-to-recycle items that won’t make it through curbside recycling with our Pact recycling program.

-RECYCLE & SAVE 25%
+RECYCLE & SAVE 25%1. https://www.zerowaste.com/zero-waste-home-guide/

 2. https://www.nationalgeographic.com/environment/article/beauty-personal-care-industry-plastic